nagi49000/airflow-ml-pipeline/README.md

 There is a simple DAG that takes samples from that API, builds a model, and submits the experiment to MLFlow.
 The experiment can be triggered manually.

+The model is defined in a separate git repo, which is pulled down as a part of the training stage.
+The version of the model/repo can be specified by git commit in the DAG config, which can be specified in the UI when triggering an experiment manually under "Trigger DAG w/ config".

 Once the services are up, the DAGs and triggering thereof can be accessed from the [Airflow webserver UI](http://localhost:8080/), and the experiment results and storage on the [MLFlow UI](http://localhost:5000/).
 The random sample generator API also has [swagger docs](http://localhost:6780/docs).